daimoc/Kurento-SIP-GW/README.md

 ## Server Configuration
 Change config.serverPublicIP in file config.js to expose external  public IP used for SIP sdp generation.

-config.kurento.as_uri is for HTTPS node server, default=8443. config.kurento.ws_uri is for Kurento-media-sever uri, default='ws://localhost:8888/kurento'
+* config.kurento.as_uri is for HTTPS node server, default=8443.
+* config.kurento.ws_uri is for Kurento-media-sever uri, default='ws://localhost:8888/kurento'
+* config.maxCallSeconds is for Call time limitation to control and limit long call usage (Demo server is limited to 60 seconds calls)
+* config.maxConcurentCalls is for limiting max concurrent call on a server.

 ## Client Configuration
 Change client gateway option in static/js/config_client.js